-In case you guys haven’t noticed, I looooove eggs, and Eggs en Cocotte is one of my favorite ways to eat eggs!
+In case you guys haven’t noticed, I looooove eggs (these ramen eggs, deviled eggs, scrambled eggs, egg salad, egg muffin, egg pie, egg stuffed scones are just a few examples!).
+And Eggs en Cocotte is one of my favorite ways to eat eggs!
 I mean, how could it not be?
 It’s one of the easiest ways to prepare an egg dish, it looks fancy (though it takes a fraction of the effort of a poached egg or hard-boiled egg or an omelette), and it’s brimming with flavor!
 Eggs en cocotte are simply individually baked eggs, typically in small ramekins, and they are so easy and versatile because you can pair them with all kinds flavorful add-ins.

 On a regular morning, I’d make my eggs en cocotte as simple as can be – just eggs, cream, butter and seasoning.
 But on weekends, I prefer to dress them up a little bit, like this Creamy Gruyere and Mushroom Eggs en Cocotte (Mushroom Baked Eggs) dish that I’m sharing with you guys today!
 There’s so much flavor in this baked egg dish, and for something that looks fancy and fit for a special occasion or celebration, this recipe is deceptively simple.